 Although the manufacturer does not supply accessories as standard with this model, for your convenience we always include a complimentary Medix nebuliser kit with facemask.

-The Medix Turboneb requires an annual service.
+Medix nebulisers require an annual service.
 Please contact us for details of your nearest service agent.

 *Free Neb Kit offer for a limited time only and while stocks last.
 Adult Mask Kit only.
 Not valid with any other offer.

 The Medix Turboneb is suitable for use with a tracheostomy or a laryngectomy and is compatible with our tracheostomy mask.
 Please contact us at the time of order and we will be happy to include a tracheostomy mask free of charge with your nebuliser if required.

 For more information please check out our blog post here: Nebulising with a tracheostomy or laryngectomy.

 The Medix Nebuliser Kit will need to be replaced every three months to ensure the nebuliser continues to perform efficiently.
 The kit includes an air tube, nebuliser chamber and a face mask/mouthpiece.

 The Medix Medication Chamber should be rinsed after each use and replaced every three months.

 The Medix Air Tube should be replaced every three months.
 Please note that the Medix tube should not be immersed in water as it is difficult to thoroughly dry.
 If there is condensation visible in the tubing, disconnect the tube from the nebuliser chamber after treatment and allow the compressor to continue blowing air through the tube until all the condensate has been blown out.